On Words of non-Hermitian Random Matrices: Extension to general non-Hermitian matrices

-Theorem \ref{band_CLT}, in particular, yields a generalization of a recent result by Jana \cite{Jana_band} to any $*$-free word in complex Gaussian band matrices.
+In addition, Theorem \ref{band_CLT} yields a generalization of a recent result by Jana \cite{Jana_band} to any $*$-free word in complex Gaussian band matrices.
 We state it below in the small band regime.

 \begin{corollary} For any $*$-free word $G_w = G_{i_1} \cdots G_{i_m}$ of band complex Gaussian matrices with bandwidth $N^{1/3}\ll b_N \ll N$, there holds

 where $m$ is the length of $w$, $\mathrm{cop}(w)$ its coperiod, and